 Are You Meeting In Person During Covid?

 Yes.
-We are a small congregation, have a large sanctuary, able to open windows, and abide by county mandates.
+We are a small congregation, have a large sanctuary, able to open windows, and abide by county/state mandates.
 We believe there is no more important need than eternal life.
 While we seek to help each other keep our lives, at the same time we do not live to not die.
 We live, knowing that death is not the end.
-As Martin Luther once strikingly advised his people during the Bubonic plague: “Everyone should prepare in time and get ready for death by going to confession and taking the sacrament once every week or fortnight.”
-We encourage people to do what they are comfortable with, and in addition to public Sunday services, offer private family services by registration each Thursday.
+As Martin Luther once wisely advised his people during the Bubonic plague: “Everyone should prepare in time and get ready for death by going to confession and taking the sacrament once every week or fortnight.”
+We encourage people to do what they are comfortable with, and in addition to public Sunday services and midweek vespers services, we are currently offer private family services by registration each Thursday.